ChrisMalnick/xx3dsfml/README.md

 #### Features

-- Lightweight, low latency, and minimalistic desgin that appears to run reasonably accurately and stably.
+- Lightweight, low latency, and minimalistic design that appears to run reasonably accurately and stably.
 - The ability to split the screens into separate windows or join them into a single window.
 - The ability to evenly and incrementally scale the windows independently of each other.
 - The ability to rotate the windows independently of each other to either side and even upside down!